ncsa/ncsa_system_documentation/docs/source/help.rst

 .. raw:: html

-   <p>If you run into problems using the new help center, you can still email <a href="mailto:help@ncsa.illinois.edu">help@ncsa.illinois.edu</a>.
+   <p>If you run into problems using the new help center, you can still email <a href="mailto:help@ncsa.illinois.edu">help@ncsa.illinois.edu</a> for support.
 In your email, please provide a <b>detailed description of the issue you are having, including the name of the NCSA system (Delta, ICRN, Nightingale, and so on) that you are using</b>.</p>

 Consulting Services
 ------------------------